If You Love Passport Stamps, Europe Has Some Bad News for You

 Europe’s Schengen Area is about to move to a digital customs system, which will eliminate the need to physically stamp passports.

-Overhead view of a passport siting on a wooden table full of passport stamps and surrounded by boarding passes, glasses, and a Sony camera
+Overhead view of an open passport full of passport stamps on a wooden table, surrounded by boarding passes, glasses, and a Sony camera

-Passport stamps can serve as physical mementos documenting all the places we have been.
+Passport stamps often serve as physical mementos, documenting all the places we have been.

 Photo by Convert Kit/Unsplash